Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Quantum models

-The re-uploading quantum model is inspired by the recent work of Perez-Salinas et. al. \cite{data_re-uploading}.
+The RU is inspired by the recent work of Perez-Salinas et. al. \cite{data_re-uploading}.
 In their work, they propose a quantum version of a ffNN with only one hidden layer.
 To emulate the behaviour of a ffNN, they repeatedly apply data encoding unitaries $U(\bm{x}^k)$ parameterized with the input data $\bm{x}^k$ to the circuit.
 Each of these data dependent unitaries is followed by a parameterized unitary $U(\bm{w})$ with trainable parameters $\bm{w}$.
 Because of the repeated application of $L_i = U(\bm{w}) U(\bm{x})$ to the circuit, this scheme is called data re-uploading.
 A single application of $L_i$ is often referred as a re-uploading layer and their number determine the architecture of the re-uploading circuits.

 In this work, we use the angle encoding as defined earlier and we parameterize the processing gates with $R(\phi, \theta, \omega)$ and CZ gates.
-To simplify the measurement procedure and make the two perceptron models more comparable, we also use a multi-controlled NOT gate to activate an ancilla qubit exactly like in dissipative QP.
+To simplify the measurement procedure and make the two perceptron models more comparable, we also use a multi-controlled NOT gate to activate an ancilla qubit exactly like in QP.
 We also use the same cost function from Eq. \eqref{cost_function}.

-The notion of depth is not as clearly defined for the re-uploading scheme as it is for the dissipative QP.
+The notion of depth is not as clearly defined for the re-uploading scheme as it is for the QP.
 It is known that more layers of re-uploading lead to better expressivity of the model~\cite{schuld2020effect}, but there is no clear classical analog to this.
-Therefore, we will compare the re-uploading quantum model with an increasing number of re-uploading layers $L_i$ to QNN models with an increasing number of dissipative QPs.
+Therefore, we will compare the RU with an increasing number of re-uploading layers $L_i$ to QNN models with an increasing number of QPs.
 In the next section, we elaborate the scheme that we use to compare the aforementioned architectures.